bnagy/gapstone/README.md

 IMPORTANT
 ===

 Welcome to the "next" branch.
-This should be merged around Jan 21, 2014.
-API v2.0 is a BREAKING CHANGE, sorry.
+Latest API in master is 2.1.

 ( FROM THE CAPSTONE README )